kelz34/Connect-4/README.md

 User Stories:
 MVP Goals
-In game options, user chooses game settings: choose opponent, choose color of checker then "Start Game" When user, clicks on the "Start Game" options it randomize who starts but also takes them to the game setup window If player 1 begins, Player 1 then clicks on and drags a checker from where Player 1's checker meter is located Player 1 drags the checker above the vertical 6x7 board and drops the checker in the desired column The checker eventually lands then Player 2 or Computer goes next This continues until either opponent aligns four checkers in a row either horizontally, vertically, or diagonally Stretch Goals
+In game options, user chooses game settings: choose opponent, choose color of checker then "Start Game."

+When user, clicks on the "Start Game" options it randomize who starts but also takes them to the game setup window.

+If player 1 begins, Player 1 then clicks on and drags a checker from where Player 1's checker meter is located.

+Player 1 drags the checker above the vertical 6x7 board and drops the checker in the desired column.

+The checker eventually lands then Player 2 or Computer goes next.

+This continues until either opponent aligns four checkers in a row either horizontally, vertically, or diagonally.

+Stretch Goals
 Ability for users to click and drag checker pieces above vertical board then release to watch the checker fall down to chosen location.

 Established checker's meter that reflect each time a checker is used and how many are remaining.

 Ability for game to open a succeeding window based on user choose.
 For instance, when play chooses start game the window should move from game option window to game setup window.